horijon/Multithreading/readme.txt

     appropriate sector of disk to come swinging around.
 Likewise a network transaction can take an arbitrary amount of time to complete as you upload or download an object.
 Blocking further processing upon completion of such IO can be a tremendous waste of CPU time.
-Put simply, if our application is running even on only a single-threaded CPU, our application. can benefit tremendously from threading techniques that separate IO bottlenecks from application logic that is CPU bound.
+Put simply, if our application is running even on only a single-threaded CPU, our application can benefit tremendously from threading techniques that separate IO bottlenecks from application logic that is CPU bound.
 However, if we’re using multiple threads to number crunch then we’re gaining nothing but the overhead of additional
     threading and context switching without the benefit of actual parallel processing.